beyond-all-reason/teiserver/documents/guides/production_setup_linux.md

 From now on we will be proceeding under the assumption you are logged in as the deploy user.

 ### Nginx
-Nginx is a webserver we'll be using to facilitate the webinterface portion of Teiserver.
+Nginx is a webserver we'll be using to facilitate the webinterface portion of Barserver.
 If you don't want to make use of the web interface you can skip this portion of the setup process.
 You will need to have your DNS setup ahead of this step or it will fail when you try to setup the SSL part.

 ```bash
 sudo aptitude install -y nginx